Nexus-Mods/NexusMods.App/docs/users/faq/MoveLibraryLocation.md

 ## Moving the Archives

-The final step is move all the archives to the new folder.
+The final step is to move all the archives to the new folder.

 !!! danger "`.nx` Files Only"
     When moving the downloads, you should only be moving the `.nx` archive files.
 Any other files or folders should remain in place.

 1. Open the new folder in the File Explorer.
 2. Cut and paste all `.nx` files from the old location to the new one.
-3. Allow this process to complete.
+3. Wait for this process to complete before continuing.

 Once all archives are in the new location, the app can be used as normal.

+## Troubleshooting

+**Can't Find AppData**

+On Windows, the `AppData` folder is hidden by default.
+You can show hidden folders in File Explorer by selecting **View -> Show -> Hidden items**.

+**Other Issues**

+If you cannot find your files or the app does not detect your mods after moving them, double-check that you have moved only the `.nx` files to the correct folder and that the app’s Settings points to the new location.
+If you need help, ask on our [Discord](https://discord.gg/NexusMods) or [Forums](https://forums.nexusmods.com/forum/9052-nexus-mods-app/).